 Sustainability may be a buzzword, but to us it is a core priority.
 Lesotho is a beautiful land, and we want to protect and preserve it.
 We are constantly looking for new areas to improve.

-In 2011 we made the switch from petrol-guzzling generator power to solar power.
-This greatly reduced our fuel usage, protecting our air the climate.
+In 2016 we made the switch from diesel-guzzling generator power to solar power.
+This greatly reduced our fuel usage, protecting our air and the climate.
 The conversion also had the added benefit of completely transforming the guest experience here.
 We can now provide electricity from morning until night (about 7:00 AM until 10:00 PM) whereas before we only ran the power from 5:00 PM until 10:00 PM.

 Of course, we invite you to help us protect this environment while you are here.
 Please be conscious whenever you turn on the tap, and please ensure that all of your waste is thoughtfully put into a waste bin.
 Our valley is beautiful and our land valuable.
 We want to treat it right so we can all continue to enjoy it for a long time.